-TLDR; Internal Developer Platforms (IDPs) allow developers to self-serve new environments on demand.
+TLDR; With Internal Developer Platforms (IDPs) developers can self-serve fully provisioned environments on demand.
 This removes a lot of bottlenecks and enables faster delivery.
-Each new environment is provisioned as defined by the DevOps team.
+Each new environment is provisioned as defined by the platform team.

 Typical challenges without an Internal Developer Platform #

 There are a number of typical challenges when it comes to Environment Management.
 Some of them are quite obvious and some are not.